 Benefits Of Pork In Your Diet

-Source of Key Nutrients: Pork is a good source of protein and provides several important vitamins and minerals.
-A 3-ounce serving of pork is an “excellent” source of thiamin, selenium, protein, niacin, vitamin B-6, riboflavin, and phosphorus, and a good source of zinc and potassium.
+Source of Key Nutrients: Pork is an excellent source of protein and provides several important vitamins and minerals.
+A 3-ounce serving of pork is an “excellent” source of thiamin, selenium, protein, niacin, vitamin B-6 and phosphorus, and a good source of zinc, riboflavin and potassium.

 Both the pork tenderloin and pork sirloin roast meet the criteria for the American Heart Association Heart Checkmark, which means they contain less than 5 grams of fat, 2 grams or less of saturated fat and 480 milligrams or less of sodium per label serving.